TelegraphPrep/mid-term/functions/READme.md

-Create the following functions, and invoke them in a console.log statement with whatever sample data you like.
+Create the following functions, and **invoke them in a console.log statement with whatever sample data you like**.

 ## multiply